DHSYan/.dotfiles/how-to-configure-nvim.md

 - I think it's called after?
 - Anyway, right now it's has plugin dir, that holds the setting of the plugins

+- Added colors, using a function
+- I think I will have different funcitons for differnece colorscheme

+# Tree Sitter
+- Don't know what it does